 This course is designed to further the student's knowledge in the field of marketing.
 Students will begin to examine product distribution, pricing, selling, market research, product planning, advertising, promotion, and visual merchandising.
 This course encourages students to think critically and fosters an understanding and appreciation of business ethics.
-Students are strongly encouraged to join DECA for leadership and competition opportunities.
-This course may be offered for dual enrollment with a college.
-ADE/CTE approved program- ADE course title: Marketing II.
+Students are strongly encouraged to join DECA for leadership and competition opportunitiesADE/CTE approved program- ADE course title: Marketing II.